Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/advanced-text/searching.md

 </td>
 <td>

-Performs a replace all operation.
+Performs a "replace all" operation.

 There are two overloads of this method.
 One overload accepts a [TextRange](xref:ActiproSoftware.Text.TextRange) indicating the range of offsets to search.